Noratrieb/blog/content/posts/box-is-a-unique-type.md

 +++

 We have all used `Box<T>` before in our Rust code.
 It's a glorious type, with great ergonomics and flexibitility.
-We can use it to simply put our values on the heap, but it can do even more than that!
+We can use it to put our values on the heap, but it can do even more than that!

 ```rust